theune32/drlnd-tennis/README.md

 * download the "Tennis.ipynb" from the Udacity repo, can be used by:
 `jupyter notebook`

+To start a training session, just run `python train.py`

 The repository contains 4 files:
 * train.py: here the training, setup and logging are handled
 * agent.py: all interactions with the model are handled here